openstack/ansible-hardening/doc/source/getting-started.rst

 Using as a standalone role
 --------------------------

-Adding the openstack-ansible-security role to existing playbooks is straightforward.
+Adding the ansible-hardening role to existing playbooks is straightforward.
 Here is an example of an existing role for deploying web servers with the security hardening role added: